abd2re/ib-notes-save/TOK Exhibition.md

 1. What are the implications of having, or not having, knowledge?///
-4. Is bias inevitable in the production of knowledge?//
+4. Is bias inevitable in the production of knowledge?///
-6. What constraints are there on the pursuit of knowledge?//
-7. Are some things unknowable?//
-10. How might the context in which knowledge is presented influence whether it is accepted or rejected?//
+10. How might the context in which knowledge is presented influence whether it is accepted or rejected?///
-11. Does our knowledge depend on our interactions with other knowers?/
 13. Who owns knowledge?//
 15. How is current knowledge shaped by its historical development?//